expo/examples/with-s3/README.md

 ```

 > [!NOTE]
-> The env vars will default to "plain text" visibility on the EAS dashboard.
+> The environment variables will default to "plain text" visibility on the EAS dashboard.
 You may change the visibility on the UI, but only use plain text or sensitive (secret env vars cannot be used in local deployments).

 Deploy the project: